inoxlang/inox/README.md

 </details>

-_I don't claim Inox is, or will be, a suitable solution for 100% of real-world web projects._
+_I don't claim Inox is, or will be, a suitable solution for 100% of web projects._

 ---

 I have been working 2 years full time on Inox.
 There is still work to do in order to make Inox usable in real world applications.
 If you believe this